Supercop (soundtrack)

 Supercop is the soundtrack to the US version of the 1992 Hong Kong action film Supercop.
 It was released on July 30, 1996 via Interscope Records and consists of various types of music including alternative rock and hip hop.
 The soundtrack was not much of a success, only making it to #133 on the Billboard 200, but Warren G and Adina Howard's cover of "What's Love Got to Do With It" made it #32 on the Billboard Hot 100 and #5 on the Hot Rap Songs.
-2Pac's rhyme with the Outlawz on this soundtrack would reappear as the only single to the Gang Related – The Soundtrack after his death following Supercop's release.
+2Pac's song with the Outlawz on this soundtrack would reappear as the only single to the Gang Related – The Soundtrack after his death following Supercop's release.